Leadership vs. Management

 Traditionally, Management is described as:

-Traditionally, Management is described as the process of identifying and agreeing goals, sourcing the resources required to achieve them, design, organisation, controlling and directing activities, and motivating and rewarding individuals to complete the required work.
+- The process of identifying and agreeing on goals, sourcing the resources required to achieve them, design, organisation, controlling and directing activities, and motivating and rewarding individuals to complete the required work.

-On the other hand, Leadership is described as the process of looking beyond the constraints presented, and instead striking out in new directions, breaking boundaries, creating new ideas, taking risks, and influencing the thoughts and beliefs of others in order to innovate and develop.
+- The process of looking beyond the constraints presented, and instead of striking out in new directions, breaking boundaries, creating new ideas, taking risks, and influencing the thoughts and beliefs of others in order to innovate and develop.

 Peter Farey (1993) took this a step further, identifying two extra dimensions in which Leaders and Managers can act.
-He suggested that leaders can either be:
+He suggested that Leaders can either be:

 - Someone who can inspire followers

 Farey subsequently developed a practical Leadership vs. Management model (below) in which he used the context of Task vs. People (or Relationships) to develop an extra dimension in which to compare the two, and the various style or approaches which can be employed by individuals in a position of responsibility.